intel/gbs/README.rst

 ========
 git-build-system is a command line tools for Tizen package developers

-* gbs build : build rpm package from git repository on OBS
+* gbs remotebuild : build rpm package from git repository on OBS
-* gbs local-build : build rpm package from git repository at local
+* gbs build : build rpm package from git repository at local
 * gbs import-orig: import source tarball to current git repository, which can be used to upgrade a package
 * gbs import : import source rpm or specfile to git repository
 * gbs submit : maintain the changelogs file, sanity check etc.